Welcome to Glade Hill Early Years Foundation Stage

 Organisation in the Foundation Stage

 At Glade Hill all classes have names, the Foundation Stage is known as the Amazing Acorns.
 In Foundation 1, children are admitted soon after their third birthday.
 Children attend for a morning or afternoon session 8.45-11.45am or 12.45-3.05pm, we have spaces for 30 children per session.
 When the children are 4 years old they have the option of attending two extra sessions per week in preparation for attending full time in the September after they are four.
-We have spaces for 30 F2 children.
-To aid transition into our nursery for the nearly threes, we offer a Little Learners session.
+We have spaces for 60 F2 children.
 Our staff pupil ratios are, 1:30 for staff with qualified teacher status, 1:13 for qualified Early Years Practitioners.
 The children have the opportunity to play in and access the outdoor facilities for 1-1½hours per session and engage in active learning.
-Independence, investigation, resilience and creativity is encouraged when using both the indoor and outdoor environment.
+Independence, investigation, resilience and creativity is encouraged when using both the indoor and outdoor learning environment.

 Key Workers and Learning Journeys